wp-plugins/basic-google-maps-placemarks/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Increased Wordpress version requirement to 3.1

 = 1.5 =
 * Added a custom taxonomy to categorize placemarks.
 Thanks to [Marcel Bootsman](http://nostromo.nl) for contributing code to this.